lupyuen/lupyuen.github.io/src/flash.md

     ```

     (Change `/dev/tty.usbserial-1420` to the USB Serial Device assigned to PineCone)

+    Note: This probably won't work on macOS because 2 Mbps is too high for the macOS USB Serial Port.
+If you have a fix for this, please let us know!

     __For Windows:__ Use `putty` to connect to PineCone's `COM` Port (like `COM5`) at speed `2000000` (2 Mbps)